Install

 Mirrors and nightly builds

 The links above point directly to the GitHub release.
-We also host and mirror precompiled packages and nightly builds globally via repo.hex.pm using the following URL scheme:
+We also host and mirror precompiled packages and nightly builds globally via builds.hex.pm using the following URL scheme:

 https://builds.hex.pm/builds/elixir/${ELIXIR_VERSION}-otp-${OTP_VERSION}.zip